immersal/immersal-navigation-sample-for-customer/README.md

     - Click on the `Open` button and select the cloned repository folder.

 3. **Explore the Sample Scenes**:
-    - Open the `Scenes` folder in the Unity Project window.
+    - Navigate to the `Assets/Samples/Immersal SDK/2.0.2/Core Samples/Scenes` folder.
     - Explore and run the sample scenes to see the different features in action.

 ## Usage